 - Any requests for data to be prepared in advance

-The area-specific compliance office listed above will schedule an entrance conference when appropriate, and will name a university “lead” for the audit, in consultation with the University Compliance Office and the Office of the Executive Vice Chancellor & General Counsel.
+The area-specific compliance office listed above will schedule an entrance conference when appropriate, and will name a university “lead” for the audit, in consultation with the University Compliance Office and the Office of the Vice Chancellor and General Counsel.
 The university lead and other significantly affected area-specific compliance office, school, departmental and university representatives may be in attendance at any opening audit conference.
 Both the university and external auditors or inspectors must be aware that the meeting is intended as an entrance conference.
 In lieu of a meeting, the entrance conference may also occur by phone if all parties agree.